Litharo®

 - Lithium use during pregnancy and lactation must be under specialist supervision.

 - Consult your doctor if you plan to become pregnant.
-Avoid lithium during the first trimester to reduce the risk of congenital heart defects.
+It is recommended to avoid lithium during the first trimester to reduce the risk of congenital heart defects.

 - If treated with lithium for bipolar disorder during pregnancy, use the lowest effective dose and monitor serum levels regularly.